 Despite Sen. Steinberg’s Press Secretary Rhys Williams’ promise that, “Creating a sentencing commission is a priority for Senator Steinberg in the next legislative session,” I am not comforted.
 Killing proposals for sentencing commissions is long-standing tradition for California leadership, which is again choosing not to challenge the practices that fuel our broken criminal justice system.
-And (with one notable exception
+And (with one notable exception) no one blinked.

 Collateral damage of SB 105—sentencing reform